Crime & Alcoholic Beverage Outlets

 Protecting Your Neighborhood From New Alcohol Outlets

 The most likely new alcohol outlet is a proposed convenience store that would sell beer or wine.
 Usually the proposed convenience store will also sell gas.
-In fact, gasoline accounts for 61% of all convenience store revenue and alcohol was the third leading in-convenience-store sales category as of 2018.
+In fact, gasoline accounts for 61% of all convenience store revenue and alcohol was the second and third leading in-convenience-store sales category as of 2022.

 The CEDS gas station and convenience store webpage provides extensive advice for guiding new c-stores to locations where impacts will be minimal.
 We recently helped the Fresno Healthy Neighborhoods Alliance win a law that doubled the separation distance required between alcohol outlets and schools.
 Other CEDS gas station-convenience stores victories are described at: https://ceds.org/success%20examples#gasstation.